Fiserv/exchange/docs/getting-started/backtosales.md

 The files to upload will be sent through the `/fdapplication/upload_additional_files` for the application application reference stated, and will require the payload to be sent as form-data.
 The form will require two keys, `request` and `file` - where the request is the body and file is an uploaded file.
 Only one file at a time can be sent through the api

-The request must contain the application reference, and the external id of what entity the document is for. ### MEtA Datata mandatory... populate request
+The request must contain the application reference, and the external id of what entity the document is for.

 Example request body:
 ```